peteroupc/peteroupc.github.io/betadist.md

     pow(lamda, x) * pow(1 - lamda, 1 - x).

 Again, this function meets the requirements stated by Keane and O'Brien, so it can be simulated via Bernoulli factories.
-Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin exponentiating Bernoulli factory, with the following algorithm.
+Thus, this distribution can be simulated in Python using a geometric bag (which represents _x_ in the formula above) and a two-coin exponentiating Bernoulli factory.

+The two-coin factory has the following algorithm.
 It is based on the **PowerBernoulliFactory** given earlier (including the algorithm from Mendo (2019)<sup>[**(4)**](#Note4)</sup>), but changed to accept a second Bernoulli factory sub-algorithm rather than a fixed value for the exponent.
-To the best of my knowledge, I am not aware of any article or paper that presents this exact Bernoulli factory.
+To the best of my knowledge, I am not aware of any other article or paper that presents this exact Bernoulli factory.

 1. Set _i_ to 1.
 2. Call the base sub-algorithm; if it returns 1, return 1.